tienanh109/FileManager-Wokwi-ESP32/README.md

 # FileManager-Wokwi-ESP32
-A small file manager and storage server for ESP32 with Wokwi.
-Made by tienanh109!
+A small file manager and storage server for ESP32 with Wokwi, using SDCard and HTTP Server.

 # How to use?